Automorphisms of the 3-sphere that preserve spatial graphs and handlebody-knots: Symmetry groups of spatial graphs

 \section{Symmetry groups of spatial graphs}

-By a {\it graph} we shall mean a finite graph, possibly with repeated edges and {\it loops}, i.e. edges that connect vertices to themselves.
-We consider a graph as a topological space in the usual way, and hence we always assume that $\Gamma$ does not have vertices of degree two unless otherwise stated.
-A {\it spatial graph} is a graph embedded in the 3-sphere $S^3$.
+Recall that by a graph we mean the underlying space of a finite simplicial complex of dimension at most one.
+A point $v$ in a graph is called a {\it vertex} if $v$ does not have an open neighborhood that is homeomorphic to an open interval.
+We denote by $v (\Gamma)$ the set of the vertices of a graph $\Gamma$.
+The closure of each component of $\Gamma \setminus v(\Gamma)$ is called an {\it edge}.
+We denote by $e (\Gamma)$ the set of the edges of a graph $\Gamma$.
+Throughout the paper, all graphs are assumed to be connected and all graphs are assumed not to have any valency-1 vertices, i.e. any vertex admits no open neighborhood homeomorphic to $[0,1)$.
+As for the handlebody-knots, we will denote by $(S^3, \Gamma)$ a spatial graph $\Gamma$ in $S^3$.

-Let $\Gamma$ be a spatial graph.
-We call the group $\MCG (S^3 , \Gamma) $ the {\it symmetry group} of $\Gamma$.
-Note that the subgroup of the automorphism group of $\Gamma$ that is induced by homeomorphisms of the pair $(S^3, \Gamma)$ is called the {\it topological symmetry group} of the spatial graph $\Gamma$ and often denoted by $\TSG (S^3, \Gamma)$.
-Such a group was introduced by Simon \cite{Sim86}.
-See \cite{FNPT05} for details.
-Obviously, the group $\TSG (S^3, \Gamma)$ is a finite group and therefore it is always finitely presented.
+Let $(S^3, \Gamma)$ be a spatial graph.
+We call the group $\MCG (S^3 , \Gamma) $ the {\it symmetry group} of $(S^3, \Gamma)$.
+Note that the subgroup of the simplicial automorphism group of $\Gamma$ that is induced by homeomorphisms of the pair $(S^3, \Gamma)$ is called the {\it topological symmetry group} of the spatial graph $(S^3, \Gamma)$ and often denoted by $\TSG (S^3, \Gamma)$.
+This group was introduced by Simon \cite{Sim86}.
+See Flapan-Naimi-Pommersheim-Tamvakis \cite{FNPT05} for details.
+Obviously, the group $\TSG (S^3, \Gamma)$ is a finite group.
+We note that, if $\Gamma$ is homeomorphic to a circle (i.e. if $(S^3, \Gamma)$ is a knot in $S^3$), we have the following$:$